Exoskeleton for Improving Mobility

 Exoskeletons have the potential to improve the mobility of individuals who suffer from a variety of gait pathologies, such as stroke victims or those with lower-body paralysis.
 We have been researching using these powered exoskeletons to improve mobility for several years, and are continuing to do so with our latest exoskeleton, Quix.

 Powered actuation at the hip (both flexion/extension and adduction/abduction), knee (flexion/extension), and ankle (plantarflexion/dorsiflexion) provide smooth and natural walking motions.
 These eight actuators enable the device to exhibit a wide variety of movements, utilizing a combination of actuation in both the sagittal and frontal planes.
 Each actuator weighs about 2.5 kg and can achieve a peak torque of 200 Nm and peak speed of 7 rad/s.
-The exoskeleton is powered by two 6S lithium polymer batteries that supply a maximum operating time of approximately 1 hour of heavy usage.
+The exoskeleton is powered by two 6S lithium polymer batteries that supply a maximum operating time of approximately half an hour of heavy usage.
 These batteries are housed in the backpack and can be hot-swapped to allow for extended run times.

 Previous Exoskeleton Iterations